Effective String Theory Inspired Potential and Meson Masses in Higher Dimension: Introduction:

 \rm Heavy flavour mesons with unequal-mass quarks have been a subject of extensive theoretical investigation because of their simplified dynamics \cite{Bjorken,Neubert}.
 Analysis of masses of mesons gives a better and comprehensive insight into the decay widths and other properties \cite{Vinodkumar1,Vinodkumar2}, which in turn opens up the way to study the CKM matrix elements \cite{Isgur1}.
 For such systems, non-relativistic potential model approach has been successful in making fairly acceptable predictions. \\ In this regard, a realistic potential model in higher dimension for quark-antiquark bound systems \cite{Bali,Bali2} is being predicted from Nambu-Goto action for free bosonic strings\cite{NG1,NG2,NG3}, which can be expressed as\cite{Nambu-Goto}:

 This is Cornell type\cite{Eicheten} linear plus Coulombic potential for mesons in higher dimension.
-Here, $ \frac{\gamma}{r}$ is the universal L\"{u}scher term with $\gamma = \frac{\pi(d-2)}{24}$ as the L\"{u}scher coefficient\cite{Luscher1}. $\sigma$ is the string tension, whose value is $ 0.178\; GeV^2$ \cite{Sigma}and $\mu_0$ is a scale parameter. $d$ is the space-time dimension with $d=D+1$, D being the spatial dimension. \\ With this Nambu-Goto string inspired potential, recently we have developed meson wave function in higher dimension, by solving Schrodinger wave equation in higher dimension\cite{Dong,Gang} following quantum mechanical perturbation technique with both its L\"{u}scher term as parent \cite{SR1,SR2} and linear term as parent\cite{SR3}.
+Here, $ \frac{\gamma}{r}$ is the universal L\"{u}scher term with $\gamma = \frac{\pi(d-2)}{24}$ as the L\"{u}scher coefficient\cite{Luscher1}. $\sigma$ is the string tension, whose value is $ 0.178\; GeV^2$ \cite{Sigma}and $\mu_0$ is a scale parameter. $d$ is the space-time dimension with $d=D+1$, D being the spatial dimension. \\ Here it is worth mentioning that in this Cornell type potential, linear term is basically dominant with Coulombic term appearing as the first order correction to it (eg, Arvis potential of reference \cite{Arvis}).
+The basic difference with the Cornell potential is that, here the coefficient of $1/r$ term (L\"{u}scher term) does not contain any gauge term and is only dimension dependent.
+This L\"{u}scher term being leading order correction term to linear term, such approximation is generally valid for short $r$.
+However, this can be made compatible for large $r$ by making proper choice of string tension $\sigma$ and tuning the coefficient the L\"{u}scher correction term.
+However, in our analysis, for simplification, we have worked with fixed value of $\sigma$ and increasing values of dimension parameter $D$ in $\gamma$ to explore the variation of meson masses. \\ With this potential based on effective string theory for flux tube, recently we have developed meson wave function in higher dimension, by solving Schrodinger wave equation in higher dimension\cite{Dong,Gang} following quantum mechanical perturbation technique for both the cases - (a) L\"{u}scher term as parent(unperturbed term) with linear term as perturbation \cite{SR1,SR2} and (b) linear term as parent (unperturbed term) with L\"{u}scher term as perturbation\cite{SR3}.
 In this letter, we report ground state masses of heavy-light mesons in higher dimension making use of these wave functions.
 We study the dimensional dependence of masses of mesons and also compare our results in three dimension with recent theoretical and experimental expectations.
 As the meson masses increase with dimension, here we explore possibility of some higher cut-off limit of dimension which is compatible with the Planck mass limit.